J. Otto Pohl

-Jonathan Otto Pohl is a historian who formerly worked for the American University of Iraq, Sulaimani, University of Ghana, and American University of Central Asia.
-His PhD in History is from the School of Oriental and African Studies, University of London.
+Jonathan Otto Pohl (born 1970) is an American historian who formerly worked for the American University of Iraq, Sulaimani, the University of Ghana, and American University of Central Asia.
+He has a PhD in history from the School of Oriental and African Studies, University of London.
+Pohl's works are primarily focused on ethnic cleansing in the Soviet Union; he has written several books on the subject, including The Stalinist Penal System (1997), Ethnic Cleansing in the USSR, 1937-1949 (1999), and The Years of Great Silence (2022).